openimis/openimis-be_py/README.md

   * run this command: `python manage.py install_module_locally all`.
 This command will execute all steps required steps to install most recent versions of all modules present in `openimis.json` from PyPI.

-### To create calculcation backend module skeleton in single command
+### To create calculation backend module skeleton in single command
 * from `/openimis-be_py/openIMIS`:
   * run this command: `python manage.py create_calcrule_module <module_name> <author> <author_email>`
   * `<author>` and `<author_email>` params are required because they are necessary during creating `setup.py` file